SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 The third tour option includes visiting Muir Woods in the morning and Northern California wine country in the afternoon.

-The tour lasts around 9 to 10 hours.
+The tour lasts around 10 hours.

 >> Find out more about this fun Muir Woods and Wine Country Tour